journeygroup/elmo/Readme.md

 Once you're development is complete, pop open a terminal, navigate to your project and execute:

-	php Elmo.php ~/your_output_directory
+	php elmo ~/your_output_directory

 Done.

+### Wishlist

+Layout nesting is the next feature on the docket.

 ### Notes

-This was written in 1/2 a morning, be gracious.
 Pull requests gladly accepted.